 Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

-Sunday's contest features the Ohio State Buckeyes (7-1) and the Penn State Lady Lions (7-2) squaring off at Value City Arena in what is expected to be a one-sided matchup, with a projected 78-67 victory for heavily favored Ohio State according to our computer prediction.
-Game time is at 1:00 PM ET on December 10.
+Sunday's game between the No. 12 Ohio State Buckeyes (7-1) and No. 25 Penn State Lady Lions (7-2) at Value City Arena has a projected final score of 78-67 (based on our computer prediction) in favor of heavily favored Ohio State, so expect a one-sided matchup.
+The game will tip off at 1:00 PM ET on December 10.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!